valkey-io/valkey-perf-benchmark/README.md

 # Set logging level
 python benchmark.py --log-level DEBUG

 # Use a custom valkey-benchmark executable (useful for testing modified versions)
 python benchmark.py --valkey-benchmark-path /path/to/custom/valkey-benchmark
 ```

+### Benchmarking Remote Servers and Pre-Running Servers

+When using `--use-running-server` or benchmarking remote servers, **restarting the server between benchmark runs is the user's responsibility**.
+Failure to restart between runs will significantly affect test results

 ### Custom Valkey-Benchmark Executable